Turn your spare change into an investment with a financial service that rounds up your purchases.

 - Three plans.
-Choose between Core, the basic micro-investing tool, Later, which includes core plus other ways to save for sure future and Spend, which includes the first two plus a checking account
+Choose between Core, the basic micro-investing tool; Later, which includes Core plus other ways to save for a sure future; and Spend, which includes the first two plus a checking account.

 - Fractional investing.
-One of the most powerful benefits of Acorns is that you can allocate fractional interests in ETF Units to individual investors.
+One of the most powerful benefits of Acornsis that you can allocate your money to fractional interests in ETF units.